TheFozid/go-llama/README.md

 Local, private, fast LLM chat interface and orchestrator with optional web search via SearxNG.
 Designed for self-hosting on everything from low-power mini-PCs to servers.
 Outperforms open-webUI due to being lighter on system resources.
+Multi-architecture prebuilds that are auto pulled via docker compose are AMD64, ARM64 and ARMv7

 ---